A-gent/PdaNet-MODEM-PC-AUTOREBOOTER/README.md

 0.)
 Install [this powershell module](https://github.com/loxia01/PSInternetConnectionSharing), using the installation instructions on its page to do so.
 <br>
 <br>
-1.) unzip the release to a folder of your own creation (in a place where no spaces will exist in the directory tree) then configure the "START_SECONDARY.bat" batch file's directory to point to your current SECONDARY_APP.exe file.
-Then set the "TargetDirectory" in the config file, "ICSPowershellDisablerScript" directory to the ICS-Stop.ps1 file, and "ICSPowershellScript" directory to the ICS-Set.ps1 file all available within the config.cfg file.
+1.) unzip the release to a folder of your own creation (in a place where no spaces will exist in the directory tree) then configure the "START_SECONDARY.bat" batch file's directory to point to your current SECONDARY_APP.exe file. <br> Then set the "TargetDirectory" in the config file, "ICSPowershellDisablerScript" directory to the ICS-Stop.ps1 file, and "ICSPowershellScript" directory to the ICS-Set.ps1 file all available within the config.cfg file.
 <br>
 <br>
 2.)
 Then, unblock all of these files by right clicking each and checking "Unblock" and then apply and okay on each file.
 (This can be skipped if you don't use this security feature already)